 Interestingly, men still dominate the profession—even at its avant-garde fringe.
 Consider, for example, the following excerpt from a conversation between David Carson and Rudy VanderLans in a recent Emigre.

+Whose work in particular stands out to you?
 R: The work of Rick Valicenti, Barry Deck, ReVerb, Jeffery Keedy, John Weber, Edward Fella, Scott Makela, Tibor Kalman, Fabien Baron, David Carson.

 *With the exception of ReVerb, this is a list of guys who work very hard at gaining individual recognition for their work, for whom “the edge” is an important place to be.